Other Engineering

 It will take a total of 3 years

-Students develop advanced expertise in either Electrical and Electronic Engineering or Mechanical Engineering.
+Develop expertise in either Electrical and Electronic Engineering or Mechanical Engineering through focused coursework and projects.

 In-person study